 Also, can we just take a moment to talk about how CUTE they are served in those little mini pumpkins?!
-You're probably seeing pumpkin recipes everywhere during this holiday season, like my pumpkin spice cupcakes or pumpkin pavlova.
+You're probably seeing pumpkin recipes everywhere during this holiday season, like my Pumpkin Oatmeal Cookies or Pumpkin Bundt Cake.
 But how many desserts have you seen that are actually IN a pumpkin?
 Aside from being utterly adorable and extremely delicious, this pumpkin crème brûlée recipe is also super easy to make.
 I promise!

 Note: You don't have to make this recipe inside the pumpkins, you can also make it in ramekins and it will still be utterly delicious.
 But I'm all about the dramatic flair!

 Heavy Cream - As creme brulee is a baked custard, the base of the recipe will be heavy cream or heavy whipping cream (double cream in the UK).
 As long as it has a fat percentage of at least 33%, you should be okay.

 Sugar - You want to use regular white sugar for this recipe, but make sure it's extra fine (caster sugar in the UK).
 This is important as white sugar melts perfectly for a brulee, whereas other sugars like brown sugar or raw sugar will give you a harder time.

 Egg Yolks - The egg yolks add richness and flavor, and omitting the egg whites keeps the custard soft and creamy.
 If you were to use whole eggs, the texture of the custard would be a little firmer and more gelatinous.